vara11/mbd-bidw/Session 03/README.md

 To keep track of incremental changes in the structure of the dimensional model, it is suitable to use a database change management tool.
 Some of the best known Open Source tools are [Flyway](https://flywaydb.org/), [Liquibase](http://www.liquibase.org/) or [DBDeploy](http://dbdeploy.com/).

-## What can I do if I forgot my MySQL password?
+## What can I do if I forget my MySQL password?

 If you forget your MySQL password or don't know how to change MySQL root password, follow these steps.